LizzyonGit/sotis-lifecoach/README.md

 - __Philosophy section__

   - The Philosophy section gives an insight into how Sotis works and what his methods and convictions are.
-This gives the user more information about his professionality and helps in making the decision to book an appointment or not.
+This gives the user more information about his professionality, what to expect,  and helps in making the decision to book an appointment or not.

 ![Philosophy](docs/screenshots/features-philosophy.png)